 According to YMCA.Net, the YMCA (also known as the Y) was founded by George Williams and eleven of his friends in London in 1844.
 It started as a refuge of Bible study and prayer for young men seeking refuge from the hazards of life on the streets.

 The first YMCA in the United States was founded by Thomas Valentine Sullivan.
 He was a retired Boston sea captain who was working as a marine missionary.
 He noticed a need to create a safe “home away from home” for sailors and merchants.
 Now there are more than 2700 locations nationally.

 Their commitment is to Make a Better Us.
 How do they do that?

 For Youth Development – Empowering young people to reach their full potential

 For Healthy Living – Improving individual and community well being

 For Social Responsibility – Giving back and inspiring action in our communities

 In my Teen Challenge – Respecting Diversity and Inclusion post earlier this month, I talked about the Respect Diversity Foundation and their “Different & The Same” program.
 The YMCA also has a commitment to Inclusion by offering opportunities for people from all walks of life to reach their full potential.

 Have you thought about ways to improve Inclusion of diversity in your life?
 The Y has a way for us to do just that by declaring our Inclusion Resolution for this year.
-Head over to the YMCA Diversity and Inclusion page and dowload the Y’s Inclusion Resolution Template to declare how you will be more inclusive of others this year.
-Share your committment on your social media and include the hash tags #BeCauseY and #YForAll.
-I will share my committment later this week, so be sure to check back.
+Head over to the YMCA Diversity and Inclusion page and download the Y’s Inclusion Resolution Template to declare how you will be more inclusive of others this year.
+Share your commitment on your social media and include the hash tags #BeCauseY and #YForAll.
+I will share my commitment later this week, so be sure to check back.